SeanMcP/seanmcp.com/src/content/reviewing-my-netlify-analytics.md

 title: Reviewing my Netlify Analytics
 description:
-  Thanks to Netlify Analytics I know to focus on writing how-to articles, but it has less data than I hoped
+  Thanks to Netlify Analytics I know to focus on writing how-to articles, but it has less data than I hoped.
 tags:
   - Blog
   - Netlify